 September 21 , 2016.

-Multiple medically unexplained symptoms are a common feature in patients who have IBS.
-This feature can easily be assessed using the Patient Health Questionnaire-12 somatic symptom (PHQ-12SS) scale, which asks about non-gastrointestinal symptoms such as bodily pains and symptoms.
-Less than 5% of healthy controls score more than 6 on the PHQ-12SS scale, while 67% of IBS patients do.9 High scores predict more visits to the primary care physician and are clinically useful.
-Low scores suggest that an alternative diagnosis needs to be excluded.
-Ignoring this feature results in multiple referrals to non-gastrointestinal specialists and is a very likely cause of the excess of hysterectomies and cholecystectomies seen in IBS patients.10,11
+As William Osler emphasised: “It is much more important to know what sort of a patient has a disease than what sort of a disease a patient has”.
+Multiple medically unexplained symptoms are a common feature in patients who have IBS, which can lead to multiple referrals to non-gastrointestinal specialists.
+This may reflect abnormal processing of sensory signals, which is a feature of somatization disorder.
+This can be easily assessed using the Patient Health Questionnaire-12 somatic symptom (PHQ-12SS) scale, which asks about non-gastrointestinal symptoms such as bodily pains and symptoms.
+Less than 5% of healthy controls score more than 6 on the PHQ-12SS scale, while 67% of IBS patients do.4 High scores predict more visits to the primary care physician and are clinically useful.
+Low scores are most atypical and should suggest that an alternative diagnosis needs to be excluded.
+Ignoring this feature results in multiple referrals to non-gastrointestinal specialists and is a very likely cause of the excess of hysterectomies and cholecystectomies seen in IBS patients.5

-Meeting IBS criteria in the absence of any alarm features is associated with a very high probability that investigations will yield normal results,12 so it is important to make this clear to the patient at the onset.
-In this setting, when test results turn out to be normal the soundness of the diagnosis will be apparent to the patient.
-By contrast, if no prior diagnosis has been made then a negative test may simply lead to the demand for more tests, an all too common feature of many IBS patients’ medical ‘careers’.
+Setting expectations is an important part of any consultation.
+Patients who meet IBS criteria in the absence of any alarm features have a very high probability that investigations will yield normal results, so it is important to make this clear to the patient before ordering tests.
+In this setting, when test results turn out to be normal, the soundness of the diagnosis will be apparent to the patient.
+By contrast, if no prior diagnosis has been made, then a negative test may simply lead to the demand for more tests, an all-too-common feature of many IBS patients’ medical ‘careers’.

-Bloating is a condition that is mysterious to many patients and physicians, and often leads to unnecessary investigations and considerable irradiation.
-Two types of bloating need to be recognized.
-The first involves a sensation of distension without any obvious change in girth and is thought to reflect increased visceral sensitivity.13 The second is characterized by visible distension that requires loosening of clothes and an increase in abdominal girth, something that usually worsens during the day and remits overnight.14 Until recently it was unclear how even a mouthful of food could induce a sudden distension of the abdomen.
-We now recognize, however, that this very characteristic and diagnostically helpful feature is due to a combination of relaxation of the abdominal wall and lowering of the diaphragm.15 This neural response can occur within seconds.
+Bloating is reported as the most troublesome symptom in over 1/3 of patients with IBS-C and M though rather less for those with IBS-D.13 It is a condition that is mysterious to many patients and physicians and often leads to unnecessary investigations and considerable irradiation.
+Two types of bloating need to be recognised.
+The first involves a sensation of distension without any obvious change in girth and is thought to reflect increased visceral sensitivity.14 The second is characterised by visible distension that requires loosening of clothes and an increase in abdominal girth, something that usually worsens during the day and remits overnight.15 Until recently, it was unclear how even a mouthful of food could induce a sudden distension of the abdomen.
+We now recognise, however, that this very characteristic and diagnostically helpful feature is due to a combination of relaxation of the abdominal wall and lowering of the diaphragm.16 This neural response can occur within seconds.
 Bloating thus does not involve any acute change in abdominal contents.
 As an increasing amount of abdominal fat is a frequent cause of a slow, progressive increase in abdominal distension, recent weight gain should be specifically enquired for in such patients.
-Ovarian cancer can also present with progressive distension but in this case the day-to-day variability characteristic of IBS is lacking.
+Ovarian cancer can also present with progressive distension, but in this case, the day-to-day variability characteristic of IBS is lacking.

-Although the pain in patients with IBS is often described as extremely severe and opiates are undoubtedly effective, most clinicians strongly advise against their use because receptor desensitization occurs rapidly leading to rapid dose escalation.
-High doses of opiates are associated with troublesome side effects, including nausea and vomiting, as well as profound constipation and drug dependence.16 While IBS symptoms are usually intermittent, opiate use is constant.
+Although the pain in patients with IBS is often described as extremely severe and opiates are undoubtedly effective, most clinicians strongly advise against their use because receptor desensitisation occurs rapidly, leading to rapid dose escalation.
+High doses of opiates are associated with troublesome side effects, including nausea and vomiting, as well as profound constipation and drug dependence.23 While IBS symptoms are usually intermittent, opiate use is constant.
 In a subgroup of susceptible patients who often have psychological comorbidities, opiate use may result in ‘narcotic bowel syndrome’, in which the opiates appear to actually aggravate the pain.
-Opiate withdrawal is difficult owing to psychological dependence, but can result in marked remission of pain.17
+Opiate withdrawal is difficult owing to psychological dependence but can result in marked remission of pain.
+An opiate withdrawal programme aided by centrally acting neuromodulators, including tricyclic antidepressants and clonidine have been recommended.24

-The pain in patients with IBS is poorly localized, but may in some cases be right upper quadrant pain, which can lead to confusion with biliary pain.
-Relief on defaecation may help distinguish the two.
+The pain in patients with IBS is poorly localized but may, in some cases, be right upper quadrant pain, which can be confused with biliary pain.
+Patients with IBS have approximately double the prevalence of cholecystectomy, suggesting misdiagnosis is common.26 Relief on defecation may help distinguish the two.
 The pattern of pain is also helpful: biliary pain is typically very episodic with weeks of freedom, whereas IBS pain is associated with only a few days free from pain before the next flare occurs.
-Postcholecystectomy pain may reflect the presence of pre-existing, unrecognized IBS.
+Of those with gallstones who undergo laparoscopic cholecystectomy, outcomes are worse for those with pre-existing IBS, particularly those with loose bowel movements at the onset of their abdominal pain.27 This may, in part, reflect the increase in faecal bile acids which occur after cholecystectomy.28

-As previously mentioned, IBS patients have an increased risk of undergoing gynaecological procedures, which is most likely due to the attribution of IBS symptoms to gynaecological disease.
-Paying careful attention to the Rome criteria, especially relief on defaecation or association of pain with changes in bowel habit, should help distinguish IBS from other causes of lower abdominal pain.
-Likewise, multiple somatic complaints should also point towards a diagnosis of IBS 22 rather than a specific gynaecological cause.
-Once surgery has been performed there is a very real risk of developing adhesions, further confusing the diagnosis and hindering management.
+IBS patients also have an increased risk of appendectomy, hysterectomy and back surgery, often with no benefit to the symptoms.29 Paying careful attention to the Rome criteria, especially relief on defecation or association of pain with changes in bowel habit, should help distinguish IBS from other causes of lower abdominal pain.
+Likewise, multiple somatic complaints should also point towards a diagnosis of IBS4 rather than a specific surgically remediable cause.
+Once abdominal surgery has been performed, there is a very real risk of developing adhesions, further confusing the diagnosis and hindering management.

 -